Lundbeck-Biometrics/tranSMART-admin/installation/installation-17.md

 make -j4 postgres
 ```

-If the last command fails at `ddl/postgres/i2b2demodata/study.sql`, then comment lines 51 and 52 from that file (the ones using `biomart`), and run the drop and postgres commands again.
+If the last command fails at `ddl/postgres/i2b2demodata/study.sql`, then comment lines 51 and 52 from that file (the ones adding a constraint using `biomart`), and run the drop and postgres commands again.

 ### Install prerequisites